 Lastly, consider signing up for life insurance if you haven’t already.
 It’s not too late to sign up for a plan, but you can often buy a bigger policy at a more affordable rate if you buy at a younger age.

 Medicare Supplement Plans in Florida: Enrollment Statistics

 - The five largest counties in Florida are Miami-Dade County, Broward County, Palm Beach County, Hillsborough County, and Orange County.

-- In 2019, approximately 2 million people were enrolled in Medicare Advantage and Medicare Supplement insurance plans in Florida.
+- Approximately 2 million people were enrolled in Medicare Advantage and Medicare Supplement insurance plans in Florida.

 Florida Medicare Resources

 - Florida SHINE – Get answers to your healthcare questions and receive help selecting the best Medicare supplement insurance plan in Florida.
 Specialized volunteers are available to help all seniors in Florida.

 - www.medicare.gov – The Medicare resource through the United States government.
 This site will help you learn about the Medicare benefits, and it provides information about how to sign up for the Medicare program.

 - CMS: Centers for Medicare and Medicaid Services – Offers information about Medicare and Medicaid.

 No longer do you have to call each individual company after signing up for Medicare Parts A and B through the federal Medicare program.
 Instead, you can give us a call.
 We’ll talk to you about the best Medicare Supplement plans in Florida and how they work.
 We’ll also help you find affordable Medigap insurance after talking to you about your plan options.